Projects

 Policy Framework for Post Pandemic Developmental Needs of India - Underpinning the Need for Self- Reliance

 Conducted a research study, under special Special Call for Research Studies on Social Science Dimensions of Covid-19 Coronavirus Pandemic funded by ICSSR.
 Study titled, “Policy Framework for Post-Pandemic Developmental Needs of India - Underpinning the Need for Self-Reliance.”
 The study aimed at recommending a policy framework for post-pandemic developmental needs of the country in sectors such as Economy, Education, Agriculture, MSME, and Health Care.
 The study was predominantly based on field surveys and consultations.
-Two
+Two important groups of respondents - domain experts and stakeholders - were consulted for the study through Key Informant Survey (KIS) and Stakeholder Survey.

 Major Findings of the Research Study are presented here: Executive_Summary_ICSSR.pdf